nochhacks/b64/README.md

 # Prerequisites
 * You have the latest version of Python3 installed.
-* You are using a linux machine.
-Windows and MacOS is not currently supported.
+* You are using a Linux or Windows machine.
+MacOS is not currently supported.
 * You understand the basics of what base64 is

 # Installation